-All this data will be synchronised with Garmin Connect, where we can analyse both our daily activity and our sleep on the different screens.
-You can find it in the "steps" section.
-Each day you can check your activity separated by hours, totals and medals achieved.
+All this data will be synchronized with Garmin Connect, where 1TP10We will analyze on the different screens both our daily activity and sleep.
+It is located in the "steps" section.
+Every day podrás check your activity separated by hours, totals and medals achieved.

-In the "Breakdown" tab you will have a quick overview of what the daily activity has been.
+In the "Breakdown" tab you will have a quick overview of the daily activity.

-"Activities" indicates the total daily activity, breaking down the workouts, so you can check your activity both when you are training and when you are not.
-In this case, separate my fartlek session for that day from the rest of the daily steps taken.
+"Activities" indicates the total daily activity, broken down by workouts.
+So 1TP10You can check your activity both when you are training and when you are not training.
+In this case, it separates my fartlek session that day from the rest of my daily steps walked.